MaxCodeXTC/rock-paper-scissors/README.md

 ### Actual Landing page:
 Click [here](miketheo423.github.io/rock-paper-scissors/landing.html) to see the landing page!
-The button on the bottom right of this page will start the game, or you can click [here] (miketheo423.github.io/rock-paper-scissors/game.html) to get straight to the action.
+The button on the bottom right of this page will start the game, or you can click [here](miketheo423.github.io/rock-paper-scissors/game.html) to get straight to the action.

 ### Approach:
 I wanted to implement a way that players can choose their classes without being able to see what the other player chose.